-To assist in determining the levels of compensation for our named executive officers in 2019, Exequity LLP ("Exequity"), the Compensation Policy Committee's compensation consultant, recommended an appropriate peer group for approval by the Compensation Policy Committee and management.
-Considerations for developing the peer group included company size as measured by revenues (generally one-half to two times the Company's revenues) and market capitalization (companies with very low or very high market capitalizations relative to the Company were excluded), industry and business model similarities, and trading on a major exchange.
-Human resource management analyzed market data collected by Exequity, including base salary, target short- and long-term incentive opportunities for each of the named executive officers.
+To assist in determining the levels of compensation for our named executive officers in 2023, Exequity LLP ("Exequity"), the CPC's compensation consultant, recommended an appropriate peer group for approval by the CPC and management.
+Considerations for developing the peer group included company size as measured by revenues (generally one-half to two times the Company's revenues) and market capitalization (companies with very low or very high market capitalization relative to the Company were excluded), industry and business model similarities, and trading on a major exchange.

-The companies in the peer group used as the basis for 2019 compensation decisions consisted of the following:
+The companies in the peer group used as the basis for 2023 compensation decisions, which are the same companies used as the basis for the CPC's 2022, 2021 and 2020 compensation decisions, consisted of the following:

-Peer Group Companies BlueGreen Vacations Corporation Norwegian Cruise Line Holdings, Ltd. Boyd Gaming Corporation Park Hotels & Resorts, Inc. Brookdale Senior Living Inc. Penn National Gaming Inc. Choice Hotels International, Inc. Pinnacle Entertainment, Inc. Darden Restaurants, Inc. PulteGroup, Inc. Hilton Grand Vacations, Inc. Toll Brothers, Inc. Host Hotels & Resorts, Inc. Vail Resorts, Inc. Hyatt Hotels Corporation Wyndham Destinations, Inc. LaSalle Hotel Properties Wynn Resorts, Limited
+Peer Group Companies

+Bloomin' Brands, Inc. Norwegian Cruise Line Holdings Ltd. Boyd Gaming Corporation Park Hotels & Resorts Inc. Brookdale Senior Living Inc. Penn National Gaming, Inc. Choice Hotels International, Inc. Toll Brothers, Inc. Darden Restaurants, Inc. Travel+Leisure Co.
+Hilton Grand Vacations Inc. Vail Resorts, Inc. Host Hotels & Resorts, Inc. Wyndham Hotels & Resorts, Inc. Hyatt Hotels Corporation Wynn Resorts, Limited

-In addition, in part due to the fact that there are very few public company direct competitors, the Compensation Policy Committee determined that it was appropriate to consider the compensation practices of a general industry peer group as an additional reference point for its 2019 executive pay decisions.
-Accordingly, the Compensation Policy Committee considers the compensation practices of a general industry peer group consisting of forty companies in the consumer products industry that participated in Equilar's Top 25 database (i.e., 20 consumer products companies with revenues greater and 20 consumer products companies with revenues less than the Company's revenues).
+In addition, in part due to the fact that there are very few public company direct competitors, the CPC determined that it was appropriate to consider the compensation practices of a general industry peer group as an additional reference point for its 2023 executive pay decisions.
+Accordingly, the CPC considers the compensation practices of a general industry peer group consisting of forty companies in the hospitality, consumer products and retail industry that participated in the Aon Survey Group database (i.e., 20 hospitality, consumer products and retail companies with revenues greater than and 20 hospitality, consumer products and retail companies with revenues less than the Company's revenues).

-The companies that met these objective criteria with revenues greater and less than the Company's consisted of the following:
+The companies that met these objective criteria with revenues greater and less than the Company's revenues consisted of the following: